Soulby, Dacre

-Soulby is a hamlet in the civil parish of Dacre, near the villages of Dacre and Pooley Bridge and the A592 road, in the Eden district, in the English county of Cumbria.
+Soulby is a hamlet in the civil parish of Dacre, near the villages of Dacre and Pooley Bridge and the A592 road, in the Westmorland and Furness district, in the English county of Cumbria.
 In the Imperial Gazetteer of England and Wales of 1870-72 it had a population of 66.
 The name "Soulby" means "village near the fork or joining of two rivers".